 Tip for bus travel in Cuba: Pack a jacket because the air conditioning on buses tends to be chilly, and temperature controls for passengers are nonexistent.

-Driving a rental car is not the easiest option
+Renting a car is not the easiest option in Cuba

 Renting a car in Cuba will give you the freedom to discover the island’s top places at your own pace.
 However, driving in Cuba is an adventure of its own: road conditions can be bad, signage is poor or simply not there at all, and the road rules are ambiguous.